-Allegra: You also said you enjoy the outdoors, do you have any other outdoors hobbie beside running?
+Allegra: You also said you enjoy the outdoors, do you have any other outdoor hobbies besides running?

 Leandro: Before moving to Colorado, I used to live in Rochelle, IL.
-Rochelle is little town in the Midwest, two hours away from Chicago.
-There is bike path there, called Three Sisters.
+Rochelle is a little town in the Midwest, two hours away from Chicago.
+There is a bike path there, called Three Sisters.
 I no longer have my bike with me, but I used to bike on that path every single day.
-The sweet smell of corn in a summer’s night, when the sun still allows you to see path, is something I will never forget.
+The sweet smell of corn on a summer’s night, when the sun still allows you to see the path, is something I will never forget.

 I also enjoy walking.
 If you can get there in under an hour, I’d rather walk.